MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

     > [!IMPORTANT]
     > Add the pipeline stage owner as an owner of the app registration in Azure AD.
 This can be a standard user or service principal.
 1. Add the app registration as a server-to-server (S2S) user in your pipelines host environment and each target environment it deploys to.
-1. Assign the Pipelines Administrator security role to the S2S user within the pipelines host, and System Administrator security role within target environments.
+1. Assign the Deployment Pipelines Administrator security role to the S2S user within the pipelines host, and System Administrator security role within target environments.
     Lower permission security roles cannot deploy plug-ins and other code components.
 1. Choose (check) **Is delegated deployment** on a pipeline stage, select **Service Principal**, and enter the Client ID.
 Click **Save**.
 1. Create a cloud flow within the pipelines host environment.
 Alternative systems can be integrated using pipelines' Dataverse API's.